-On this page, you can discover all you need to know about accessibility and inclusion for customers at National Express and how we can make your journey better.
+This is where you can discover all you need to know about accessibility and inclusion for customers at National Express and how we work to make your journey better.

-With over 21 million customer journeys every year, we are committed to continually improving the service we provide to the millions of customers travelling with us every year.
+We are committed to continually improving the service we provide to the millions of customers travelling with us every year.
 We will always listen to customer feedback to make sure we get things right.
-We monitor the processes we have and amend them as necessary to maintain high levels of service for our disabled customers.
+We monitor the processes we have in place and amend them as necessary to maintain high levels of service for our disabled customers.

 Our aim is to deliver an outstanding service to every customer, every time and to ensure everyone can make use of our services, as long as it is safe to do so.